azat/chdig/Documentation/FAQ.md

 chdig -u 'clickhouse-host.com:9440/?secure=true'
 ```

-or via the config file (see above)
+Or via the configuration file (see above)

 ### Why I see IO wait reported as zero?